Proposing and Planning

 Proposing and Planning an Off-Campus Short Term Course

 Please submit the online proposal form to the Center for Global Education no later than October 1 for review.
 The form and instructions are available here.
 Faculty are informed of the decisions by late October.
-For guidance in crafting a viable proposal, please consult Tina Mangieri, Director, Center for Global Education, and your department/program chair.
-Consultation with faculty who have previously led Off-Campus Short Term courses is also helpful, as is reading descriptions of past courses.
+For guidance in crafting a proposal, please consult David Das , your department/program chair and the Faculty Handbook for Off-Campus Short Term Courses.
+Consultation with colleagues who have previously led Off-Campus Short Term courses is also helpful, as is reading descriptions of past courses.

 Selection Criteria: The Off-Campus Study Committee evaluates proposals and selects a balanced set of courses for final approval by the Academic Affairs Council.
 Two categories of criteria are particularly important in evaluating proposals:

 1. Individual course qualities:

 - the proposed number of students, with a preference for larger enrollments

 - the relative pedagogical advantages of teaching and learning off-campus

 - overall course cost and the cost per student, with a preference for lower costs

 - the faculty member’s knowledge of the location and field experience

 - the availability of external funding and departmental support